wpilibsuite/frc-docs/source/docs/software/wpilib-tools/wpical/index.rst

 Camera Calibration
 ------------------
 To measure the distance between tags in a video, you need the camera's intrinsics to account for things like distortion.
-WPIcal allows users to upload a video file to calibrate the camera in the tool, or upload a JSON file with your camera's intrinsics
+WPIcal allows users to upload a video file to calibrate the camera in the tool, or upload a JSON file with your camera's intrinsics.

+The best way to obtain videos like this is with a cell phone.
+Users can then transfer these videos to the computer running WPIcal for processing.

 In-App Calibration
 ^^^^^^^^^^^^^^^^^^

+Linux Users Only:
+*****************
+Linux users must transcode all videos to MJPEG codec without an audio stream in an .avi file before uploading to WPIcal.
+This can be done with an ffmpeg command:
+``ffmpeg -i <video_file.mp4> -f avi -c:v mjpeg -b:v 4000k -an <video_file.avi>``

+All Users:
+**********

 To calibrate your camera from a video file, click on :guilabel:`Calibrate Camera`

 .. image:: images/Calibrate.png